-Decentralized Autonomous Organisations (DAO), which automate decisions through a token based voting system are an example of the Web3 community.
-Proponents argue that the Web3 will define the next era of the World Wide Web by crashing internet monopolies that control information and introduce democracy to the web.
-The Web3 seeks to bring about decentralized social networks, play to earn games that reward participants in crypto tokens or NFTs, and create a middleman free internet economy.
+Decentralized Autonomous Organisations (DAO), which automate decisions through a token-based voting system are an example of the Web3 community.
+Proponents argue that the Web3 will define the next era of the World Wide Web by crashing internet monopolies that control information and introduce democracy to the Web.
+The Web3 seeks to bring about decentralized social networks, play-to-earn games that reward participants in crypto tokens or NFTs, and create a middleman-free internet economy.
 On the other hand, critics question the viability of Web3 amid regulatory, ethical, and environmental hurdles.
 Some people also think that Web3 is doing poorly at education hence coming out a confusing scam ridden fairly-tale.
 Developers are busy writing codes that can only be understood by other programmers, leaving the real users at the mercy of poorly educated marketers in a rush to make money.
 Nevertheless, new technologies don’t miss challenges.
 Just like the advent of crypto, Web3 carries a lot of potential and has already started transforming people’s lives.
 Big companies such as Twitter are drawn in too.
 One of the things you need to get started is a Web3 wallet.
-You’ll be earning tokens, and collectibles such NFTs, so you need a place to store them.
+You’ll be earning tokens, and collectibles such as NFTs, so you need a place to store them.
 Read on to keep learning.

 Intro to Web3 Wallets